jcame/virome_analysis-FOOD/README.md

 ```

-## The workflow contains 6 wrappers dealing with the following steps:
+## The workflow contains 6 steps:

 #### 1) Fastq QC + reads labeling + dereplicating + identifying sequence pairs + de-novo assembly

 #### 2) QC of assembled contigs + vOTUs labeling

-- *This step uses solely VirSorter2 as QC of viral contigs ("full" categories | dsDNAphage, ssDNA,  RNA, Lavidaviridae, NCLDV), our benchmark shows that VirSorter2 outcompetes any other tool, as we report in Shah et al. 2021 (https://doi.org/10.1101/2021.07.02.450849)*
+- *This step uses solely VirSorter2 as QC of viral contigs ("full" categories | dsDNAphage, ssDNA,  RNA, Lavidaviridae, NCLDV), our benchmark shows that VirSorter2 outcompetes any other tool, as we recently report in Shah et al. 2021 (https://doi.org/10.1101/2021.07.02.450849)*

 #### 3) Taxonomy annotation of vOTUs